• Empowering California

 Californians are facing a mental health crisis that touches every community — from our youth to our veterans, from the homeless to the workplace.

-- First Responder Mental Health & Suicide Prevention: Prioritize the mental health of California’s firefighters, police officers, and emergency medical personnel by expanding 24/7 peer support networks, funding confidential trauma-informed counseling services, and establishing a statewide mental health resilience training program.
+• First Responder Mental Health & Suicide Prevention: Prioritize the mental health of California’s firefighters, police officers, and emergency medical personnel by expanding 24/7 peer support networks, funding confidential trauma-informed counseling services, and establishing a statewide mental health resilience training program.
 Suicide rates among first responders are disproportionately high—studies show that more firefighters and law enforcement officers die by suicide than in the line of duty.

-- Addiction Recovery Over Incarceration: As Governor, I will protect and strengthen Proposition 36—the Homelessness, Drug Addiction, and Theft Reduction Act—by ensuring full funding and statewide implementation.
+• Support for Prop 36: As Governor, I will protect and strengthen Proposition 36—the Homelessness, Drug Addiction, and Theft Reduction Act—by ensuring full funding and statewide implementation.
 Passed with overwhelming support, Prop 36 reclassifies certain repeat drug and theft offenses as “treatment-mandated felonies,” allowing individuals to receive rehabilitation instead of incarceration.
 However, many counties are struggling to provide the necessary treatment services due to insufficient resources.
 I will work to expand detox, rehab, and reentry programs to meet the demand and uphold the promise of recovery over incarceration.

 Mental health isn’t a luxury — it’s the foundation of a functioning society.